Kagigz/ts-doc-generator/README.md

 ## How it works

 The script looks at the defined attributes in an interface or class and generates the definitions based on an attribute's name and type.
-If a comment is above the attribute's definition, a description and paramaters are added (see _Customize ouput_ below for more information).
+If a comment is above the attribute's definition, a description and parameters are added (see _Customize output_ below for more information).

 ## Customize output